Saiteja2580/Ai-Student-CIP/README.md

 ## 🚀 Features

+### Dashboard

+- Dashboard which displays recent schedules tasks and quizzes
+- displays total no of quizzes,tasks,schedules created by specific user

-### Career Assessment
+### Career Guidance CHatbot and Career Roadmap Generator

-- Multi-step career assessment questionnaire
-- Interest evaluation
-- Skills assessment
-- Values alignment
-- Learning style analysis
-- resource recommendations
+- Can ask various questions related to career and study to chatbot
+- Generate roadmaps based on the career path entered by user

 ### Task Management

-- Task creation and tracking
+- Task creation
-- Task categorization
-- Priority management
+- Tracks Completed and pending tasks

 ### Schedule Management

+- can create schedules
+- can update and delete schedules
-- Event scheduling
+- schedule categorization
-- Time management tools
+- can create schedule using a prompt of form based approach

 ### Quiz System

 - Interactive quizzes
 - Quiz Genrated From PDFs
+- can regenerate questions if user feels currrent questions are easy
+- and result is shown with no of rigt answers and the total percentage

 ## 🛠️ Technology Stack